SebastianGnann/LargeScaleSigs/README.md

 - workflow_CalculateSignatures.m loads the (pre-processed) data and calculates hydrological signatures with the TOSSH toolbox.
 - workflow_AnalyseSignatures.m analyses the signatures and plots the results.
-- workflow_InspectSignaturePlots.m inspects signature plots for individual countries or catchments to check whether the signature calculations are meaningful.
+- workflow_InspectSignaturePlots.m inspects signature plots for individual countries or watersheds to check whether the signature calculations are meaningful.
+- workflow_CalculateQuantiles.m calculates inverse quantiles of CZO signature values given the CAMELS signatures.
 - workflow_CZO_TOSSH.m calculates the signatures for the critical zone observatories (CZOs).

+Large_Scale_Signatures_CZO_Analysis.xlsx contains signature values, percentiles, descriptions of each process and key references for each CZO watershed.

 Code to load CAMELS data and save it to a struct file can be found here: https://github.com/SebastianGnann/CAMELS_Matlab